Indicative distribution

 Distribution

 Bertya sp.
 Chambigne NR occurs in the NSW North Coast Bioregion within the Northern Rivers Catchment Management Authority management area.
-The species has been recorded from two disjunct locations.
+The species is known from Chambigne Nature Reserve, the Shannon Creek Catchment Area, two population in Yuraygir State Conservation Area, Kremnos and Stockyard Creek.
 A single specimen collected in 1967 from Whitemans Creek north of Grafton, represents a population now thought to be extinct.
-The known surviving population occurs in the Chambigne Nature Reserve and on the nearby escarpment above Shannon Creek.
-Approximately 30% of the total population occurs within the boundary of the Chambigne Nature Reserve.

 Habitat and ecology